tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 ## Implementation

 To improve performance, host environments may want to specify a goal to parse first.
-This could be done in several ways:<br>
+This can be done in several ways:<br>
 cache on disk, a command line flag, a manifest file, HTTP header, file extension, etc.

 ## Tooling Concerns